 There are seven types of cancer linked to alcohol – bowel, esophageal, larynx, mouth, pharynx, breast and liver.
 There’s also evidence that heavy drinking might be linked to pancreatic cancer.

 There are many theories on how alcohol causes some types of cancer and not other types.
 The best evidence we have is for mouth and throat cancers where alcohol directly damage cells in these tissues.
 And, because alcohol also increases a person’s chances of developing a scarring of the liver known as cirrhosis, it’s thought that this increases their chances of developing liver cancer.There’s also some evidence that certain bacteria in your mouth, throat and bowel could be involved in alcohol causing cancer.
+If you feel like you could be at risk of any of these types of cancers then please book an appointment at an appropriate doctor like The Hills Gastroenterology for bowel cancer.

 Alcohol increases a woman’s chances of developing breast cancer, but how and why this happens still isn’t fully understood.
 One theory is that drinking alcohol affects women’s hormone levels, increasing the amount of estrogen in the body, which is then used by breast cancer cells as fuel for growth.